rolling-scopes-school/tasks/tasks/piskel-clone.md

    - Information about the author
 - Keyboard shortcuts
   - All actions should be available via keyboard shortcuts
+    - tools
+    - export
+    - add / delete / create frame
+  - Keyboard shortcuts should be available on hover
   - Modal window to change keyboard shortcuts

 ## Technical requirements:
 1) Browser support: latest version of Google **Chrome**.
 2) Usage of **JS/ES2015+** or **TypeScript**.
-3) You can use libraries and frameworks like React / Angular / Vue / jQuery /Bootstrap / Lodash / wrapper for file formats / API utilisation.
+3) You can use libraries and frameworks like React / Angular / Vue / jQuery / Bootstrap / Lodash / wrapper for file formats / API utilisation.
 4) Final version of the editor should be **available via a link**.
 The easiest way to do so is to host your project on GitHub pages / Google Firebase / Heroku / Netlify / any other hosting.
 5) Usage of Jest / any other tool for writing tests.
-You also need to setup test coverage output in the package.json.
+You also need to setup test coverage output in the package.json by 'npm run coverage'.
 Your tests need cover the following code:
    1) Utilities, pure functions
    2) UI components
    3) Tools functionality (i.e. adding pixels, changing pixels, adding rectangle / circle)